 Usually, assets are seized almost immediately after a judgment.
 Creditors generally don't wait too long as debtors would have time to make the assets unavailable.

 The judgment collection industry has an unremarkable history of enforcing judgments.
 According to California Judicial Recovery Specialists, 81 percent of judgments remain uncollected.
 The average judgment recovery rate for collection agencies is under 15 percent, and the value of an uncollected dollar after five years is one to two cents.

 Despite these unimpressive statistics, a highly motivated creditor has legal authority to enforce a judgment within the statute of limitations.
 The standard tools creditors use to enforce judgments are liens against your property, wage garnishment and bank levies.
 The amount of the judgment is a good barometer of a creditor's motivation.
 Judgments less than $1,000 normally are too costly to pursue if recovery is not obtained in the early stages of the recovery process.

 Judgment Statute of Limitations

 Creditors have a time limit to collect a judgment.
 Interest is charged and accrued on the judgment amount within the statute of limitations.
-The statute of limitations varies by state, and applies to the state where the judgment is obtained.
-Georgia's judgment statute of limitations is 7 years.
-The allowable annual interest rate is 12 percent.
+The statute of limitations varies by state and applies to the state where the judgment is obtained.
+For example, Georgia's judgment statute of limitations is six years.
 You should find out the judgment statute of limitations for your state.
 After the statute of limitations expires, creditors can easily renew a judgment.
 Consequently, you could find yourself in a position where a judgment could outlive you, depending on the determination of the creditor.

 FTC Anti-Harassment Law